traksag/blaze/README.md

 As of writing this, Blaze runs in offline mode and has the following features:

-1. Load chunks from region files with support for all block states.
+1. Async chunk loading from region files with support for all block states.
 2. Chunk streaming to clients.
 3. Players can see each other in the world and in the tab list.
 4. Chat messages.